tome-gg/alignment/docs/faq.md

 lorem.

+5. Why isn't the negotiation parameters and negotiation stakes loaded for an already completed alignment negotiation?

+See MVP limitations 7 and 8 below.

-5. **I'm unfamiliar with the terminologies you're using.
+7. **I'm unfamiliar with the terminologies you're using.
 Where can I read about that?**

 Check the [definitions](definitions.md).

-6. **What is a growth journal?
+8. **What is a growth journal?
 Where can I see an example of a growth journal?**

 Your growth journal content and metacontent is stored in YAML format in a public GitHub repository owned by you, where you have full authority to grant and revoke read/write access to past, present, and future mentors that you will engage with.
 This growth journal, along with a DSU repository, is what the smart contract interacts with automatically to evaluate your performance.